Doug Nussmeier: College

 Though he followed Pac-10 quarterbacks Erik Wilhelm and Jason Palumbis at Lakeridge, the left-handed Nussmeier was not recruited by the conference.
 He played college football for the Idaho Vandals under John L. Smith, and won the 1993 Walter Payton Award, presented annually to the Division I-AA player of the year.
 That year, Nussmeier threw a school-record 33 touchdown passes, leading the Vandals to an 11–3 record and the national semifinals.
 A four-year starter at quarterback, Nussmeier succeeded John Friesz, another Walter Payton Award winner in 1989, Nussmeier's redshirt season.

 As a fifth-year senior in 1993, Nussmeier had a QB rating of 172.2 - completing 185-of-304 throws (.609) for 2,960 yards and a school-record 33 touchdowns.
 Nussmeier still ranks among the NCAA I-AA all-time leaders in passing (No. 9 with 10,824 career yards) and total offense (No. 10 at 309.1 yards per game).
 He is one of only five quarterbacks in NCAA history to throw for at least 10,000 yards and rush for 1,000 yards (1,230), joining Alcorn State's Steve McNair (1991–94), Central Florida's Daunte Culpepper (1996–98), Central Michigan's Dan LeFevour (2006–09), and Nevada's Colin Kaepernick (2007–10).
 Nussmeier set Vandal career records for passing yards, TD passes (91), passing efficiency (175.2), completion percentage (.609, 746–1,225) and total offense (12,054 yards; 308.4 yards per game).

 Nussmeier earned his bachelor's degree in business from the University of Idaho in 1994.

 National Football League

 Nussmeier was selected by the Saints in the fourth round of the 1994 NFL draft, 116th overall.
-He was the fourth quarterback selected, behind first round selections Heath Shuler and Trent Dilfer.
+He was the fourth quarterback selected, behind first round selections Heath Shuler and Trent Dilfer, and fellow fourth-rounder Perry Klein who was chosen nine picks previously.